Seeing the beautiful Astronomical clock in Prague’s Old Town

 The sea mines factory on Naissaar island, located in the Gulf of Finland, approximately 8 kilometres northwest of Tallinn, is one of the island’s most intriguing historical military sites, reflecting its strategic military significance during the 20th century.

 As the name suggests, it offers a unique and eclectic experience, blending modern amenities such (as a gym, bar, sauna etc) with playful, circus-inspired styling – giving it a real dose of personality.
-Located in Vienna’s stunning Museum Quarter, a vibrant cultural district with epic architecture in all directions, the hotel is within walking distance of several major museums and attractions, making it an ideal base for exploring the city.

-The Astronomical Clock in Prague is a medieval astronomical clock located in the Old Town Square in Prague, Czech Republic.
+A recent trip to explore and document Prague led us to the Astronomical Clock in Prague, a medieval astronomical clock located in the Old Town Square in Prague, Czech Republic.

-Offering incredible views on a cold winter’s night, St. Peter's Church in is a historic and architecturally significant building located in the heart of the Daugava River and the city's beautiful Old Town.
+Wanting to explore more of eastern Europe travelled to Riga in Latvia, to see St. Peter's Church, a historic and architecturally significant building located in the heart of the Daugava River and the city's beautiful Old Town.

 An experience drawn straight out of an Indiana Jones film, (or a Tomb Raider video game for us millennials), when we visited the Wieliczka Salt Mine, located near Kraków, one of the world's oldest operating salt mines and a UNESCO World Heritage Site.